 Robert S. Cargill, PhD: Bob is the President and CEO of PDT.
 He holds undergraduate degrees in electrical engineering and biochemistry and a PhD in molecular biology and neuroscience.
 In his prior semiconductor industry experience at Maxim Integrated Products, he introduced a family of cable modem amplifiers as well as three families of ISM-band wireless transceivers, launching two successful product lines.
 He performed project management, product definition, circuit design and simulation, mask design, laboratory characterization, and production test.

 Seeking opportunities to commercialize biotech intellectual property, he earned a certificate in Technology Entrepreneurship from a joint OHSU/University of Portland business training program.
 Working with Ken Ward, he co-founded PDT.
-Bob also serves as a senior electrical engineer and is principal investigator for two PDT federal grants.

 W. Kenneth Ward, MD Ken is a scientist who specializes in biosensors.
-He is Chief Science Officer, Board Chairman, and co-founder of PDT.
+He is the Board Chairman and co-founder of PDT.
 He has been deeply involved in development of percutaneous glucose sensors (iSense, Bayer), a lactic acid sensor, and developed a subcutaneous oxygen sensor for the US Department of Defense for the purpose of detecting occult blood loss.
 Dr. Ward has had research grants from JDRF, NIH, CDC and DoD and, with his colleagues, developed a very effective bihormonal artificial pancreas algorithm.
 In his academic role, he was for many years a member of the JDRF artificial pancreas consortium, but has now left academia and is employed full time at a company he cofounded, Pacific Diabetes Technologies (PDT).
 In the spirit of simplifying the life of people with diabetes, PDT’s first goal is to develop a subcutaneous catheter that can be used not only as an insulin conduit but also to measure glucose continuously.

 Dr. Ward has published 75 original articles, 7 book chapters, and 11 review articles, mostly on the topics of diabetes technology and biosensing.
 He has been awarded 22 patents and has 8 patents pending.